Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Season Stats

-- He also has 106 rushing yards on 30 carries with two touchdowns, averaging 7.1 yards per game.
+- He's also contributed on the ground, with 106 rushing yards (7.1 ypg) on 30 carries with two rushing touchdowns.

-- The Broncos have run 55.0% passing plays and 45.0% rushing plays this season.
-They rank 23rd in the NFL in scoring.
+- The Broncos have called a pass in 55.0% of their plays from scrimmage this year while running the ball 45.0% of the time.
+This offensive attack ranks 23rd in the NFL in points scored.

-- Bridgewater has attempted 53 of his 426 passes in the red zone, accounting for 41.4% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Chargers.